TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 8/Song of Solomon 8.14.md

 ---

-Make haste, my beloved, And be thou like to a roe or to a young hart Upon the mountains of spices.
+Come away, my beloved!
+Be like a gazelle or a young stag on the mountains of spices!